JGrubb/ignoredbydinosaurs.com/_posts/2009-08-26-on-the-tall-trees-crowding-out-the-saplings.md

 title: on the tall trees crowding out the saplings
 created: 1251296820
 permalink: /2009/08/tall-trees-crowding-out-saplings
+meta_desc: A post in my piss-ant potshots at Phish series.
 ---
 Someone left this as a comment for me on Facebook (I think), something in reference to a snarky status update I made about Phish and my not really giving much of a shit about them.
 I meant this in a mildly light-hearted manner, but I got more comments on it than most Railroad Earth updates get.
 People get fired up about some Phish, boy!